AbeTavarez/JavaScript-Course/README.md

   Examples:

-    Here is a commands with no options just the command and the argument:
+    Here is a command with no options just the command and the argument: cd Desktop
-      __cd Desktop

-    Here is a command with an option and argument:
+    Here is a command with an option and argument: ls -l Desktop
-      __ls -l Desktop

 🎥 [Watch a video on how to start using the terminal!](https://www.youtube.com/watch?v=kqYoE5jVF4U)